garissman/larachain/README.md

 The Description is the most important part of the function, it tells the LLM when to trigger the tool call and start asking for parameter

-The properties are the parameter of your too, it tells the LLM what is the parameter, also has a description as well, very important.
+The properties are the parameter of your tool, it tells the LLM what are the parameter, also has a description as well, very important.

 ## TODO